Gain control of every part coming in and out of your warehouse

 - If the user scans the wrong item the osScan will alert the user (so the wrong parts don’t get delivered to the customer).

-- For Scanning items out the door (for Order Dispatching & Deliveries):
+- For Scanning items out the door (for Order Dispatching & GPS Routing for Deliveries):

 - Scan each Sales Order that you want to deliver.
 You can scan them in the order that you’d like to deliver them in or just scan them in any random order and then select the option to have Google Maps determine the best delivery order.